Jeffchiucp/Parse_WallPosts/README.md

 Known Issues:
-1. The app is missing Core Data.
-I will include an object graph that can be persisted in Core Data

-2. There are some error with the App Transport Security policy requires the use of a secure connection.
+1. The app would not build successfully because the implementation of Core Data is not complete.
+I document the issues at the tickets Issue 20.
+I create a reference to the Core Data.
+The file that holds the image name.
+I wrote the image Name and I set the image to the Cache, and store the image, and write it to the Path (imageCache).
+More work needs to be resolved at WallPostViewController.
+The project needs to be set up to use Core Data persistence.
+We just need to save and fetch the managed objects.